checkly/terraform-provider-checkly/README.md

 }
 ```

 A **browser** check is similar, but a bit simpler as it has less options.
-Notice the multi line string syntax.
+Notice the multi line string syntax with `EOT`

 ```terraform
 resource "checkly_check" "example-check2" {